-Headquartered in Belgium, with branches worldwide, Materialise has combined the largest group of software developers in the industry with one of the largest 3D printing facilities in the world.
+Headquartered in Belgium with a public listing on the NASDAQ stock exchange and approximately 2000 people in nearly 20 countries worldwide, Materialise combines one of the largest groups of software developers in the industry with one of the largest 3D Printing facilities in the world.
 Ultimately, we empower our customers to transition towards a digital manufacturing process and to launch innovations that have the potential to forever change the faces of their industries.